Pratham-Sharma20/project/project/README.md

 # project
 This prject was created from local system
 # creted by
-this is another repo created by pratham sharma
+this is another repo created by pratham sharma.